tk3369/SASLib.jl/README.md

 ## Why another package?

-At first, I was just going to use ReadStat.
-However, ReadStat does not support reading files with RDC-compressed binary data.
+At first, I was just going to use [ReadStat.jl](https://github.com/davidanthoff/ReadStat.jl), which uses the [ReadStat C-library](https://github.com/WizardMac/ReadStat).
+However, ReadStat does not support reading RDC-compressed binary files.
 I could have chosen to contribute to that project but I would rather learn and code in Julia instead ;-)  The implementation in Pandas is fairly straightforward, making it a relatively easy porting project.

 ## Porting Notes